usccolumbia/materialsatlas/README.md

 Create a new git branch to record any changes.
 When you push your branch to GitHub, you can then initiate a Pull Request against the `master` branch of this repo.

+### Declaration

+Some of the documentation sentences and structures are adapted from Materials Project documentation https://docs.materialsproject.org/.
+They are our role model -:)